 The Story of the Kelly Gang (1906)

 Directors: Francesco Bertolini, Adolfo Padovan, and Giuseppe De Liguoro.
 “The Inferno” is an early silent Italian film portraying the first (and most important) part of Dante’s “Divine Comedy.”
-As in the epic poem, Dante is led through the many layers of hell by Virgil filled with fetishized people laying in torturous misery.
+As in the epic poem, Dante is led through the many layers of hell by Virgil, as the circles of hell are filled with increasingly fetishized people laying about in torturous misery.

 Director: Giovanni Pastrone.
 Cabiria is the great Italian epic, shot during the years following the Italian War with Libya and released on the heels of the first world war.
 The story is taken from Livy’s History of Rome, during the events of the Second Punic Wars.
 Cabiria is the originator of the massive epic narrative film.